Developer Portal

 Errors

-• 401 — token missing, malformed, or doesn't match.
+• 401: token missing, malformed, or doesn't match.

-• 404 — webhook deleted, or id doesn't exist.
+• 404: webhook deleted, or id doesn't exist.

-• 400 — empty content, or longer than 4000 characters.
+• 400: empty content and no embeds/attachments, or content longer than 4000 characters.

 Rotating

 There is no rotate-in-place endpoint in v1.
-Delete the webhook and create a new one — the old token stops working immediately on delete (the execute path excludes soft-deleted rows).
+Delete the webhook and create a new one.
+The old token stops working immediately on delete (the execute path excludes soft-deleted rows).

 Differences from Discord